Sacroiliac Joint Pain (SIJ)

 Expanded Evidence Summary

-- Exercise-based rehabilitation provides the strongest long-term outcomes (NCBI)
+- Exercise-based rehabilitation provides the strongest long-term outcomes for many people with sacroiliac joint dysfunction.

-- Manual therapy + strengthening outperform passive treatment alone (PubMed)
+- Manual therapy plus strengthening tends to outperform passive treatment alone.

-- Better Health Channel provides evidence-supported spinal health information (external link)
+- Better Health Channel – Back pain provides independent spinal health information.

 Related Conditions